jerquanr/jerquanr.github.io/README.md

 made next.
 <br>
 <br>High School
-<br>Specifically in my school district I had the opportunity to go to different schools if I
+<br><br>Specifically in my school district I had the opportunity to go to different schools if I
 wanted to based on a program called the speciality center.
 Basically the speciality center would allow me to study alongside like minded students as well as have classes focused around that specific specialty.
 Now the school that I was originally sent to was the speciality center for